FaithClient/FaithBot/README.md

 ## TODO
 - Legit enable the intents -- done
 - Basic Moderation
-- Make the welcome message an image - Done
+- Make the welcome message an image - Broken, will fix
 - Make the download command - Done (I think) -- immo
 - A thing which posts errors in chat as embed - Done
 - Dynamic Help Commannd -- on hold
-- Fix Welcoming not being able to send with empty pfp -- underway